chrisgrieser/nvim-chainsaw/README.md

   and the [correct insertion location of the log statement](#smart-insertion-location) via Treesitter.
-- Commands for a dozen different log statement types, including assert statements, stacktraces, or acoustic logging.
+- Commands for a dozen different log statement types, including assert statements, stack traces, or acoustic logging.
 All commands are dot-repeatable.
-- Builtin support for ~20 common languages, with dedicated support for `nvim-lua`, and easy configuration for additional languages.
+- Built-in support for ~20 common languages, with dedicated support for `nvim-lua`, and easy configuration for additional languages.
 - Helper commands to remove all log statements created by `nvim-chainsaw` or to clear the console.